 The La Rambleta departure point is already at an altitude of about 7,730 feet.
 If you've queued and obtained your ticket, the eight-minute cable car ride will take you up a further 670 feet, where you'll find viewing platforms.

 You're not at the summit yet!
-There is an access trail to it, called Telesforo Bravo, but it's not a free-for-all for everyone to scramble up.
-Over the years, the area's natural ecosystem has become in danger from the presence of so many tourists and the National Park Administration authority decided to restrict access to the actual Pico del Teide to people who have obtained a special permit in advance.
+There is an access trail to it, called Telesforo Bravo, which is yet another 650 feet, but it's not a free-for-all for everyone to scramble up.
+Over the years, the area's natural ecosystem has become in danger from the presence of so many tourists and the National Park Administration authority decided to restrict access to the actual Pico del Teide to people who have obtained a special permit at least eight days in advance.

-If you wish to take the Telesforo Bravo trail, you show your permit - and your passport - to one of the park rangers and off you go to the Pico del Teide, the actual summit.
-You must keep precisely to the marked out trail and there are rangers lining the route to make sure you do.
+When you take the trail, you must keep precisely to the marked out path and there are rangers lining the route to make sure you do.
 They come armed with whistles and will toot them angrily if anyone deviates from the path.

 As for the crater of Teide, there is no access allowed whatsover, under any circumstances.